THE CONCEPT AND OPERATION OF THE BODY OF CHRIST

 Paul leaves no doubt that the work of building up the saints will continue until the members of the Body of Christ have been brought to perfection.
 Then, when Christ appears, they also will appear with Him.
 They will be raised from the dead.
 They will have a time of fellowship on the earth.
-Then they together will arise to meet Jesus in the air, and mount the white war stallions.
+Then, they together will rise to meet Jesus in the air, and mount the white war-stallions.

 The trumpets of God will sound; the command to “advance” will be sounded; and the host of angels and saints will descend through the clouds to establish the Kingdom of God, the will of God, on the earth.

 Each one of us is responsible to build up this army of judges to the fullness of maturity.
 The army of judges, the saints, will express the Word of God while Michael and his warrior attack and drive from the earth all the forces of wickedness.

 There is much work yet to be done, isn’t there?
 But God Almighty has decreed that it shall be done perfectly and completely, and what God decrees always happens!
 There is no authority or power that can withstand the Father.
 The works were finished from the beginning of the world.

 And as to the building up of the saints: